When & Why Detox is Important

 Is Withdrawal Management Always Necessary?

-According to a number reliable sources, such as the textbook Chemical Dependency, there are various instances in which an individual should first consult with a doctor prior to ceasing use of a substance.
+According to a number of reliable sources, such as the textbook Chemical Dependency, there are various instances in which an individual should first consult with a doctor prior to ceasing use of a substance.

+It is important to understand that becoming involved in a withdrawal management program is neither necessary nor sufficient to recover from substance abuse.
+Something is deemed as necessary to achieve some end when its absence will guarantee that the goal the individual is attempting to reach will not be met.
+The majority of individuals will find greater success in using physician-assisted withdrawal management strategies.
 A factor is deemed to be sufficient in order to achieve some outcome when its presence alone guarantees that the outcome will be reached.
 Simply going through a withdrawal management program without any formal substance use disorder therapy is associated with extremely high relapse.
 Thus, it is quite clear that the withdrawal management process alone is not sufficient to ensure a successful recovery and that other steps must be taken.
 Individuals who undergo a formal substance use disorder treatment program, participate in social support groups, and have treatment for co-occurring disorders still display incidents of relapse, but they also display better long-term recovery rates and better adjustment as a group than individuals who do not seek formal treatment.

 Thus, it is advantageous to seek out a medical detox program when attempting to discontinue any drug of abuse.